Cherub26/file-hosting-video-streaming/README.md

 ### Functional Requirements

 1. **User Registration & Authentication**
-   - Users must be able to register and log in securely.
+   - Users can register and log in securely.
    - JWT-based authentication for session management.
-2. **Video Upload**
+2. **File & Video Upload**
-   - Users can upload video files.
+   - Users can upload video and other files.
    - Uploaded files are validated for type and size.
-   - Thumbnails are generated automatically using FFmpeg.
+   - Thumbnails are generated automatically for videos using FFmpeg.
+   - Users can set files as public or private.
 3. **Video Streaming**
    - Videos are streamed with support for HTTP Range requests for smooth playback and seeking.
    - Public or restricted access to videos (configurable).
 4. **Content Management**
-   - Users can view, delete, and manage their own videos.
+   - Users can view, delete, and manage their own files and videos.
    - Admins can manage all content and users.
 5. **Search & Discovery**
    - Users can search videos by title.